Samuel-Adeyeye/monty/README.md

 ## :clipboard: Examples

 Note, Monty Interpreter runs in the default mode of STACK mode.
 Meaning it uses a stack.
-To switch to queue mode, see examples below.
+To switch to queue mode, see examples below:

 Push values onto the stack and print them all, or the top of the stack/front of queue.